 Our lodge hunters continue to do well on both black bear and grizzly hunts, with good numbers of bears being available.
 Bear hunts usually involve spike camps in alpine areas, from which we glass the mountainsides for bears feeding on the abundant blueberries and huckleberries found there.

 The photo to the left was taken 6 miles above the lodge.
-Last fall during one hunt we saw 24 black and 3 brown bear in just 2 days on the slopes seen here.
+During one fall hunt, we saw 24 black and 3 brown bear in just 2 days on the slopes seen here.

 Above is a clip of our main lodge facility.